 - love the arts and/or identify as a visual and/or performing artist

-- are interested in innovation across a wide variety of academic disciplines
+- are interested in creativity and innovation across a wide variety of academic disciplines

 Program + Learning Outcomes

 By participating in Hinderlie Community for Creative Expression, residents will be able to:

 - Articulate what creativity means in their own terms, as it relates to their chosen academic field of study

 - Identify diverse ways to engage in “everyday creativity” in order to cultivate creativity as a lifelong practice or vocation